probabl-ai/skore/sphinx/user_guide/automated_checks.rst

 test set.

-For each of the report's default predictive metrics (timing metrics are excluded), a metric votes for the issue when the report is **not significantly better** than the baseline.
+For each of the report's default predictive metrics (timing metrics are excluded), a metric votes when the report is **not significantly better** than the baseline.
 A score is considered significantly better only when its gap to the baseline exceeds ``max(0.01, 0.05 * |baseline|)``.

-The check detects an issue when a **strict majority** of comparable metrics vote.
+This check always reports the baseline's performance on the test set.
+When a **strict majority** of comparable metrics vote, the tip warns that the model is not significantly better than the baseline; otherwise it reports the baseline's scores for reference, so you can see how much better the model performs.

 Why it matters
 ^^^^^^^^^^^^^^

 If the model does not match or beat a sensible off-the-shelf baseline, the modeling effort may not be worth its complexity: a simpler, well-tuned default could deliver the same quality with less risk of overfitting or maintenance burden.
+Even when the model does beat the baseline, seeing the baseline's scores helps calibrate how large that improvement actually is.

 How to reduce the risk
 ^^^^^^^^^^^^^^^^^^^^^^